- UCAS Code: M115

 We're home to Scotland’s biggest student-run law clinic, which offers a unique, real-world, learning environment, and to Ardcalloch, a virtual community where the legal issues of everyday life are played out.

 This is an accelerated programme for graduates from other disciplines.
 You'll study a three-year LLB condensed into two years covering all the required professional subjects required by the Law Society of Scotland to practice as a solicitor in Scotland.
 You'll be given the opportunity to take additional subjects required for practising as an advocate if you so wish.

 Depending on performance, there may be an opportunity for you to proceed to an Honours year.

 (Scots) Criminal Law, Law & Society, Legal Methods, Legal Process, Public Law 1, (Scots) Voluntary Obligations: Contract & Promise, (Scots) Domestic Relations.

-Public Law 2, Commercial Law, (Scots) Property, Trusts and Succession, European Union Law, (Scots) Involuntary Obligations: Delict and Unjustified Enrichment plus one elective class.
+Public Law 2, Commercial Law, (Scots) Property, Trusts and Succession, European Union Law, (Scots) Involuntary Obligations: Delict and Unjustified Enrichment, Evidence plus one elective class.

 Year 3 (Optional)